 It can help with your new build purchase by raising the collateral to use on the purchase whilst keeping your existing property short term, then for you to list your existing property on the open market with an estate agent to sell it.
 However, stress is the time factor here, hence, it is a massive risk.

 This is fine if everything goes to plan, you sell your home quickly to a buyer and it goes through.
 The issue does arise if the sale falls through or something goes wrong, you are stuck with a loan at a high interest rate and your existing property too.
-If the market or economy takes a turn for the worse then you could put yourself into a big problem, hence, why I advise against it as it is too much pressure and as mentioned twice before, a massive risk and burden.
+If the market or economy takes a turn for the worse then you could give yourself a big problem, hence why I advise against it, as it is too much pressure and as mentioned twice before, a massive risk and burden.

 But it is an option, therefore, if you know what you are doing then fine, I leave it to you.